yousefhosseny/Tuturial-For-Universal/Organizational behaviour/اسئله/اسئله بنفس نظام الدكتوره/Ch 3.md

-Here are the 15 questions with their answers provided directly underneath each one, based on the content from the chapter excerpt you shared:

----

 ### Question 1
 Sarah is a team leader who wants to understand how her personal attributes affect her job performance.
 According to the chapter, which of the following is influenced by individual differences?